-We humans tend to view the world from the dualistic perspective of me here, you there.
-Perhaps a leftover from ancient survivability hard wiring, but time to shift gears.
-Separation is cutting you off from the richness of life.
+The ugly truth about blame is we humans tend to view the world from the dualistic perspective of me here, you there.
+Perhaps a leftover from ancient survivability hard wiring, but it is time to shift gears.
+That separation thinking is cutting you off from the richness of life.
+Blame only adds fuel to the fire.

 At the quantum level we are all separated by space, including within our own bodies, but so then is the entire universe.
 That doesn’t mean we are separate.
 It is all comes down to perspective.